AusClimateService/npcp/reports/phase1/phase1_report.md

 and seasonal cycle (e.g. Figure 5.1.2)
 when trained on that same 1980-2019 observed data (i.e. the historical assessment task).
+In contrast,
+the multivariate methods (and MBCn in particular) tend to have a larger bias than the RCM data on the historical task.

 <p align="center">
     <img src="tasmax_mean-bias_task-historical_CSIRO-ACCESS-ESM1-5_BOM-BARPA-R.png" width=65% height=65%>